Weddell seal: Description

 Weddell seals measure about 2.5–3.5 m long and weigh 400–600 kg.
 They are amongst the largest seals, with a rather bulky body and short fore flippers relative to their body length.
 Males weigh less than females, usually about 500 kg or less.
 Male and female Weddell seals are generally about the same length, though females can be slightly larger.
 However, the male seal tends to have a thicker neck and a broader head and muzzle than the female.
 A molecular genetic-based technique has been established to confirm the sex of individuals in the laboratory.
 The Weddell seal face has been compared to that of a cat due to a short mouth line and similarities in the structure of the nose and whiskers.

 The Weddell seal grows a thin fur coat around its whole body except for small areas around the flippers.
 The colour and pattern of the coat vary, often fading to a duller colour as the seal ages.
 This coat moults around the beginning of summer.
 Adults show a counter-shaded colouration that varies from bluish-black to dark grey dorsally and to light grey/silver ventrally.
 Coats may change to shades of brown before the annual moult.
 Adult males usually bear scars, most of them around the genital region.
 Weddell seal pups are born with a lanugo of similar colouration and they moult after 3–4 weeks; later, they turn a darker colour similar to that of adults.
 The pups are around half the length of their mother at birth and weigh 25–30 kg.
 They gain around 2 kg a day, and by 6–7 weeks old they can weigh around 100 kg.

 Behaviour

 Movements

 Weddell seals are commonly found on fast ice, or ice fastened to land, and gather in small groups around cracks and holes within the ice.
 In the winter, they stay in the water to avoid blizzards, with only their heads poking through breathing holes in the ice.
 These seals are often observed lying on their sides when on land.
-Weddell seals are non-migratory phocids that move regionally to follow the distribution of breathing holes and exit cracks within the ice changes between seasons.
+Weddell seals are non-migratory phocids (earless seal) that move regionally to follow the distribution of breathing holes and exit cracks within the ice changes between seasons.
 The species is primarily restricted to Antarctic waters: physical factors, such as glacial movement and tidal action, may increase fluctuations in distributions.